CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 The CodinGame SDK is regularly updated and improved.
 This document lets you know what changed in the latest releases.

+## Next versions

 ## 3.4.10

+### 🎁 New features

+- Added an optional export to `config.js` called `stepByStepAnimateSpeed` which lets you set whether to animate the view when stepping from one frame to the next

 ### 🐞 Bug fix